avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Biomass Processing Plant/Loot Table ig.md

 _Wondrous item, uncommon amulet_
 A volatile energy core fragment recovered before total detonation.
 It crackles with unstable charge.

-When you are reduced to 0 HP the fragment discharges dealing *2d10 lightning damage* to creatures within 5 feet (Dex save DC 13 for half).
+When you are reduced to 0 HP the fragment discharges dealing *2d10 lightning damage* to creatures within 5 feet (DEX save DC 13 for half).

 * **Impulse Staff**
 _Wondrous item, uncommon staff (requires attunement)_